Personal Apps - Advanced

 Learn more about the settings and security features of personal apps

-By default, your personal app has very broad permissions over your data.
-This is suitable for testing different API endpoints and getting to know our API, however if you plan on using our personal apps longer term, you may want to lock down the permissions it is allowed to use.
+By default, your personal app has broad access to your data.
+This is suitable for testing different API endpoints and getting to know our API, however if you plan on using our personal apps longer term, you may want to lock down the permissions assigned to your app.

-All of the following settings can be found on the "Developers" page at my.akahu.io.
+All of the following settings can be found on the "Developers" page at my.akahu.nz.

 Perhaps the easiest permission to manage is which accounts your personal app can access.
 By default, your app can access all of your connected accounts when it is created.
 We allow you to update these, either granting access to accounts that you've just connected, or denying access to accounts that your personal app doesn't need.